 Semi-speculation: they say there are some permanent effects of obesity, such that even after weight loss, your metabolism and neuroendocrine function isn’t the same as someone of similar body composition who didn't have obesity.
 I think this is just like that.
 Don’t do it in the first place, because it could take a while to correct, and even then, may not be as good as it could've been.
 Start now.

-If you like my work and would like to support it, head over to Patreon!
-Five bucks a month for access to all articles and there are many other options.
-It’s ad-free and you can cancel if it sucks :)
+Check out my Patreon campaign!
+Five bucks a month for full access and there are many other options.
+It’s ad-free and you can cancel if it sucks :-)

 If you want the benefits of ‘shrooms but don’t like eating them, Real Mushrooms makes great extracts.
 10% off with coupon code LAGAKOS.
 I recommend Lion’s Mane for the brain and Reishi for everything else.